Updated: Apr 24

 Bring the pot to medium heat.

-Add the chaga mushroom- and any other roots you like, tastes nice with dandelion or ginger.
+Add the chaga mushroom, and any other roots you like, it pairs well with dandelion or ginger.

-Reduce the heat and allow to simmer lightly- not rapidly boil.
+Reduce the heat and allow to simmer lightly, do not allow it to rapidly boil.
 If the heat goes too high the valuable constituents will be ruined.

 10-15 minutes on the heat is about how long I do for my first extraction.
 Then allow to steep for another 10 minutes.
 These pieces can be reused until you no longer can extract colour from them.

 Transfer into jars and place into the fridge.
 Can be refrigerated for upwards of two weeks,